 If an alarm signal is verified as a genuine threat by someone at the scene or even remotely, there is a far better chance the police will respond.
 The reason for this is that approximately 90% of the alarm calls received by police are false alarms, and it is physically impossible to respond to every alarm call due to sheer numbers and frequency.

-This is one of the reasons that the alarm signalling industry and many police forces across the UK are doing a great to reduce false alarms and increase the speed at which they can respond to genuine incidents in the case of alarm signals relayed via alarm monitoring centres.
-In fact, Farsight is one of he first alarm receiving centres to be get ECHO-connected – an initiative which does just that.
+This is one of the reasons that the alarm signalling industry and many police forces across the UK are doing great to reduce false alarms and increase the speed at which they can respond to genuine incidents in the case of alarm signals relayed via alarm monitoring centres.
+Farsight is one of the first alarm-receiving centres to be ECHO-connected – an initiative which does just that.

 What is a Monitored alarm system?